Azerbaijani cuisine: Types of plov

 Plov is one of the most widespread dishes in Azerbaijan and there are over 200 types of plovs in Azerbaijani cuisine.
 They are usually prepared with local vegetables, meats and spices.
 In Azerbaijani tradition, it is customary that the household prepares a plov for guests visiting the house.
-They are typically served in a large metal or porcelain bowl covered with a lid to keep it warm.
-The type of rice used to make the plov varies from one recipe to another and depends on personal preferences.
-Since plov is a heavy, fatty food, it is traditionally served together with sour drinks such as ayran, black tea with lemon, or verjuice.
+Since plov is a heavy and fatty food, it is traditionally served together with sour drinks such as ayran, black tea with lemon juice.
 Plovs have different names depending on the main ingredients accompanying the rice:

-Azerbaijani plov consists of three distinct components, served simultaneously but on separate platters: rice (warm, never hot), gara, fried meat, dried fruits, eggs, or fish prepared as an accompaniment to rice, and aromatic herbs.
+Azerbaijani plov consists of three components, served simultaneously but on separate platters: the first component is rice (warm, never hot); the second component is gara, consisting of fried meat, dried fruits, eggs, or fish prepared as an accompaniment to rice; and the third component comprises herbs.
 Rice is not mixed with the other components even when eating plov.

 Spices

 Spices play an important role in Azerbaijani cuisine, especially saffron which is used in over 50 national dishes.
-Other spices widely used in Azerbaijani cuisine include anise, cumin, cinnamon, thyme, coriander seeds, curcuma, sumac, caraway, bay leaves, mint, dill, parsley, celery, tarragon and basil.
+Other spices widely used in Azerbaijani cuisine include anise, cumin, cinnamon, thyme, coriander seeds, curcuma, sumac, caraway, bay leaves, mint, dill, parsley, celery, tarragon, and basil.

 Desserts

-Typical Azerbaijani desserts are sticky, syrup-saturated pastries such as pakhlava and Shaki halva.
+Typical Azerbaijani desserts are sticky, syrup-saturated pastries such as pakhlava and shaki halva.
 The former, a layer of chopped nuts sandwiched between mats of thread-like fried dough, is a specialty of Shaki in northwest Azerbaijan.
-Other traditional pastries include shekerbura (crescent-shaped and filled with nuts), peshmak (tube-shaped candy made out of rice, flour, and sugar), and girmapadam (pastry filled with chopped nuts).
+Other traditional pastries include shekerbura (crescent-shaped and filled with nuts), shorgoghal (round pastry filled with spices and salt) and badambura (decorated pastry filled with ground almonds, sugar, and cardamom).

+Fruit preserves in Azerbaijan, as well as many other countries in the region, are called murabba and these are often served alongside tea, where they are eaten alongside tea, or placed directly into tea as a sweetener and flavoring.

 Sweets are generally bought from a pastry shop and eaten at home or on special occasions such as weddings and wakes.
 The usual conclusion to a restaurant meal is a plate of fresh fruit that is in season, such as plums, cherries, apricots, or grapes.

 In March 2009, Azerbaijani bakers achieved an entry in the CIS book of records for baking the biggest and heaviest pakhlava in the CIS, weighing about 3 tons.
 More than 7 thousand eggs, 350 kg of nuts, 20 kg of almonds, 350 kg of sugar, and the same amount of flour was used in the preparation of the pastry.

 Dairy products

 Milk and dairy products play an important role in the Azerbaijani diet.
-Milk, butter, cream, sour cream, yogurt, cottage cheese, motal cheese, buttermilk, dovga, ayran, qatiq, suzme, and other dairy products are regularly consumed in the morning, as a snack, and even incorporated into lunch and dinner.
-Cow's milk is most often used to produce local dairy products, however sheep's milk is also sometimes used and goats' milk is consumed for its perceived health benefits.
+Milk, butter, cream, sour cream, yogurt, cottage cheese, buttermilk, dovga, ayran, qatiq, qurut, suzme and other dairy products are regularly consumed in the morning, as a snack, and incorporated into lunch and dinner.
+Cow's milk is most often used to produce local dairy products; however, sheep's milk is also sometimes used and goats' milk is consumed for its perceived health benefits.
 Rural communities in Azerbaijan produce local butter, buttermilk and cheeses using traditional churning techniques.